 This reminder is particularly important for startups sharing a co-working space with other startups.
 Competition can be cutthroat, especially at a time when the company is most vulnerable.
 So, be on the lookout for rivals who may attempt to steal your data.
 Teach and train your employees to be vigilant while not being disagreeable.
 Locking their laptop with passwords is imperative.

 Further, set cybersecurity measures to guard your company resources against outsiders.
 At the same time, be on the offensive when it comes to protecting your online data.
-In 2015, 43% of all phishing attacks were targeted at small businesses.
+In 2015, 43 percent of all phishing attacks were targeted at small businesses.
 You will gain the trust of clients if you can promise to secure their confidential information from hackers, as this is a top concern for them these days.
 It then pays to understand the different solutions that are available, such as encryption tools, secure browsing tools, DDoS protection tools, and other security tools.

 Lower risks during travels